pickachildcare/searchchildcare/README.md

+Pick a childcare is a free directory of childcare centers, licensed and non-licensed dayhomes.
+Parents can search for childcare providers in their area, see spots available, and join their waitlists

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.